Giveback007/state-management-lib/README.md

 "My application is too small to use redux && I'm ok on mutating state"

-A simple state management library.
+A simple state management library using ES6 proxies.
 Its as easy as assigning a value to the object, even deeply nested properties.

 Creates an object that fires off the subscriptions on any changes made to the object.